Dehkt/Design-and-Analysis-of-a-CMOS-Inverter/README.md

 ![image](https://github.com/user-attachments/assets/9e4b9734-6708-4490-b774-fe1d1b1cdd81)

 We get some ringing and other voltage spikes, this is likely due to parasitic capacitance.
 There is capacitance that comes due to the physical structure of the transistors, there is capacitance between the Gate-Source, Gate-Drain, Gate-Bulk/Substrate, Source-Bulk/Substrate, and Drain-Bulk/Substrate.
-Mainly these effects can be combatted with proper layout design, but in Schematic we can
+Mainly these effects can be combatted with proper layout design.

-Note: Currently WIP, I will try to improve the circuit to combat the effects of ringing and voltage spikes.

 ### Inverter VTC
 ![image](https://github.com/user-attachments/assets/f66a9276-c653-4388-b19e-283cf96a66cc)